Stellar class of seven honored Friday night at Georgia Tech Hotel and Conference Center

 High School: Swam for Leonid Kaufman at Hof Hasharon High School in Shfayim, Israel...Set the Israel age-group record for 15-16 year olds in the 1500 meter freestyle...Won the 18-and-under championship at the Israel national swimming championship...Placed ninth in the European Junior Swimming Championship in the 1500 meter freestyle and 400 meter IM in Moscow, Russia.

 Personal: Born Feb.
 26, 1981, in Tel-Aviv, Israel...Parents are Asher and Bilha Ayalon...Graduated from Tech in 2003 with an electrical engineering degree.

-Georgia Tech women’s basketball continues this four-game homestand...
+Georgia Tech women’s basketball returns home this Sunday to welcome...